iaincollins/structured-data-testing-tool/README.md

 There are built-in presets you can use, you can also easily define your own presets.

 Presets must have a `name` (which should ideally be unique, but does not have to be) and `description` and an array of `test` objects in `tests`.
-These can be arbitrary strings.
+Both `name` and `description` be arbitrary strings, `tests` should be an array of valid `test` objects.

 You can optionally group tests by specifying a value for `group` and set a default schema to use for all tests in `schema`.
 These can be arbitrary strings, though it's recommended schemas reflect Schema.org schema names.

-Note: If a test explicitly defines it's own `group` or `schema` that will override the default value for the preset for that specific test (which may impact how results are grouped).
+If a test explicitly defines it's own `group` or `schema`, that will override the default value for the preset for that specific test (which may impact how results are grouped).

 ```javascript
 const url = 'https://www.bbc.co.uk/news/world-us-canada-49060410'